saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-migration.md

 All Sauce Labs specific capabilities need to be put into a single object value which is called `sauce:options`.
 The Sauce Labs specific capabilities are can be found [here](/dev/test-configuration-options/#mobile-app-appium-capabilities-sauce-specific--optional)

 :::note Important
-To run your tests with Appium 2 you need to set the `appiumVersion` capability in your `sauce:options` object to `2.0.0`, see also [Appium Version](/dev/test-configuration-options/#appiumversion).
+To run your tests with Appium 2 you need to set the `appiumVersion` capability in your `sauce:options` object to `latest`, see also [Appium Version](/dev/test-configuration-options/#appiumversion).
 :::

 ### Driver-specific automation commands